Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 4. Anti-pyretic: Sarpagandha is an antipyretic, anti-diarrhoeal, anti-hypertensive, anthelmintic, hypnotic, sedative, tranquilizer, and increases uterine contractions.

-5. Intestinal disorders: Extracts of the roots are valued for the treatment of intestinal disorders, particularly diarrhea, dysentery, and also as an anthelmintic.
+5. Intestinal disorders: Extracts of the roots are valued for treating intestinal diseases, particularly diarrhoea dysentery, and also as an anthelmintic.

-6. Fever: When mixed with other plant extracts, it has been used in the management of cholera, colic, and fever.
+6. Fever: When mixed with other plant extracts, it has been used to manage cholera, colic, and fever.

-7. Childbirth: It is believed that the root helps to stimulate uterine contractions and recommended for use in childbirth to promote expulsion of the fetus in difficult cases.
+7. Childbirth: It is believed that the root helps to stimulate uterine contractions and is recommended for use in childbirth to promote the expulsion of the fetus in complex’ juice cases.

 8. Cornea health: The juice of the leaves has been used as a remedy for the opacity of the cornea.

-9. Mental illness: Patients with chronic mental illness treated with reserpine often become relaxed, sociable, and co-operative.
+9. Mental illness: Patients with chronic mental illness treated with reserpine often become relaxed, friendly, and cooperative.

-Reserpine is considered valuable in the treatment of chronic schizophrenic
+Reserpine is considered valuable in the treatment of chronic schizophrenics.

-10. Migraine: In migraine and headache, the daily dose of 50 to 100 mg of Rauwolfia produced relief.
+10. Migraine: The daily dose of 50 to 100 mg of Rauwolfia produced relief in migraine and headache.

 The plant root should be used with caution in anxiety depressive states and in patients with cardiac arrhythmia, myocardial infarction, severe cardiac damage, bronchitis, asthma, and gastric ulcer.
-Higher doses may cause flushing, insomnia, bradycardia, occasionally Parkinson, and severe mental depression which may lead to suicide.
+Higher doses may cause flushing, insomnia, bradycardia, occasionally Parkinson’s, and intense mental depression, which may lead to suicide.

-Rauwolfia, these days are not used in psychiatry because of the following reasons:
+Rauwolfia, these days, is not used in psychiatry for the following reasons:

 • The action is slow.